EZO Logo

 You also don’t have to track key data on Excel sheets, where you’re likely to miss crucial deadlines.
 This proactive and efficient approach saves your company from financial disruptions and associated penalties due to overdue payments.

-Increased efficiency
+5. Increased efficiency

 SLM processes drive increased efficiency by providing real-time insights into software usage and fostering a controlled software environment.
 Through features like license reconciliation and usage tracking, you can gain a better understanding of how different software resources are utilized across all your teams.
 This visibility allows for informed decision-making so that you can optimize license allocations and resource usage.

+Overall, there is a growing importance of SLM software and businesses are rapidly integrating it into their IT landscape.
 Use a software licensing management tool to ensure that you stay on top of all your licensing requirements and have accurate, clear information on which licenses your company has and how they are being used.

 Was this helpful?